jatupan1989/boomjum1989/Why-does-HTTP-Switchboard-mess-with-my-settings?.md

 It does not mess with your settings.
 That's unfortunate that this is being said sometimes, as it is without basis.
-It's is pure disinformation (I don't care whether it is willful or not, result is the same).

 Your settings are always there after you install *HTTP Switchboard* ("HTTPSB").
 Uninstall it, and they will take precedence.